Day One - Yorkshire

 With Jubilee, after a couple of leg-chewing ramps, you have the magnificent view all the way to Morecambe Bay, while the Trough is just gorgeous, sheep munching away by the roadside between little streams and heather bushes as you push up the climb.
-The best part is the descent toward the lunch stop at Slaidburn is even better.
-Fast, a decent road surface (barring a few cattle grids) and what even the most curmudgeonly would describe as spectacular scenery.
+The descent toward the lunch stop at Slaidburn is even better.
+Fast, a decent road surface (barring a few cattle grids) and spectacular scenery.
 If you don’t enjoy the Trough, then cycling isn’t the sport for you.

 After filling our boots for the final time - ‘Granny Annie’ again going above and beyond in preparing individual sandwich orders - we set off on the last major climb of the Tour of the Roses, the Cross of Greet.
 I was almost misty-eyed at the prospect.

 The Cross of Greet (Lythe Fell) was the only big climb we did over the three days that felt truly Alpine.
 Fairly long, at 3km, but a steady gradient hovering at about 6%.
 No 25% horror shows - bliss!
 The military duo of Steve and Craig were setting a strong pace, so I just sat on their wheels and was dragged along.
 Double bliss!
 It was such an enjoyable climb.